GRAINS-Corn, soybeans ease on U.S. Midwest rains, trade worries

 * USDA lowers U.S. corn crop condition, leaves soy flat

-* U.S. harvest pressure, firmer dollar weighs on wheat (Rewrites throughout with U.S. market open, adds quote, updates prices, changes byline, changes dateline from HAMBURG)
+* U.S. harvest pressure, firmer dollar weighs on wheat (Adds closing prices, Egypt wheat tender result)

 By Karl Plume